May all students apply for financial assistance?

 How do I begin the process?

 Check “yes” in response to the question, “Will you be applying for Financial Assistance?” on the Chesapeake Academy application.
 This will alert Admission to your desire for consideration of financial assistance should the applicant(s) be accepted.
 During the admission process, please review the steps for applying for financial assistance on our Financial Assistance page.
+Should your family wish to consider financial assistance, Chesapeake Academy encourages parents to submit applications early.
+You may choose to apply for financial assistance after you have received an admission decision, or you may apply as part of the application process so that any financial assistance offer may be part of an enrollment offer.

 How can I get help with the paperwork, if I need it?